LoginRadius/docs/content/guide/block-disposable-email/index.md

 ---

 # Block Disposable Email
-The Block Disposable Email feature allows you to preventing disposable registrations on your application, providing only authentic user logins.
+The Block Disposable Email feature allows you to prevent disposable registrations on your application, providing only authentic user logins.

 ## LoginRadius Configuration